primus-labs/fund-js-sdk/README/production.md

         tokenAddress: "0x",
       };
       // Support multiple recipients.
-      // The unit of "amount": If you want to tip 1 token, please pass "1". const tipRecipientInfo = [
+      // The unit of "amount": If you want to tip 1 token, pass "1".
+If you want to tip 0.1 tokens, pass "0.1". const tipRecipientInfo = [
         {
           idSource: "x",
           id: "xUserName",
           amount: "1",
+        },
+        {
+          idSource: "tiktok",
+          id: "tiktokUserName",
+          amount: "0.1",
         },
       ];
       const tipParams = {